Available with Standard or Advanced license.

 Enable geodatabase storage

-Specify the SQL Server Express instance to use as a database server and, optionally, add a server administrator to the database server.
-If you are setting up a database server to store workgroup geodatabases, authorize the database server with an ArcGIS for Server Workgroup license.
+Specify the SQL Server Express instance to use as a database server, add a server administrator to the database server, and authorize the database server with an ArcGIS GIS Server workgroup license.

 If you want to enable geodatabases using an MS-DOS command instead, see Use a command to enable SQL Server Express to store geodatabases.

 Specify the SQL Server Express instance you will use as a database server.
 You can also add another login to be a server administrator.

 - Choose the name of the SQL Server Express instance you want to use to store geodatabases from the SQL Server instance name list, for example, MyServer\SQLExpress.

 Be sure to choose the correct instance.
 If you mistakenly choose, for example, a SQL Server Enterprise Edition instance, the instance will not be properly enabled, and you will not be able to create any geodatabases in SQL Server Express.

 - Type the login name of the user who will act as a server administrator on the SQL Server Express instance (the database server) you are enabling.